codychampion/Caret-Model-Evaluation/README.md

 ![Example using the iris dataset with Sepal.Length as target](https://github.com/codychampion/Caret-Model-Evaluation/blob/master/irislength.png)

 # Install
-Simply grab from github
+Simply grab from github.
 ```r
 library(devtools)
 install_github("codychampion/Caret-Model-Evaluation")
 ```

-Once the package is intalled make sure you have a complete installation of caret and ALL dependancies.
+Once the package is installed make sure you have a complete installation of caret and ALL dependencies.